Abolitionism in the United States: Abolitionism during and after the Revolutionary War

 One of the first articles advocating the emancipation of slaves and the abolition of slavery was written by Thomas Paine.
 Titled "African Slavery in America", it appeared on 8 March 1775 in the Postscript to the Pennsylvania Journal and Weekly Advertiser.

 The Society for the Relief of Free Negroes Unlawfully Held in Bondage (Pennsylvania Abolition Society) was the first American abolition society, formed 14 April 1775, in Philadelphia, primarily by Quakers.
 The society suspended operations during the American Revolutionary War and was reorganized in 1784, with Benjamin Franklin as its first president.

 In 1777, independent Vermont, not yet a state, became the first polity in North America to prohibit slavery: slaves were not directly freed, but masters were required to remove slaves from Vermont.

 The Constitution included several provisions which accommodated slavery, although none used the word.
 Passed unanimously by the Congress of the Confederation in 1787, the Northwest Ordinance forbade slavery in the Northwest Territory, a vast area (the future Ohio, Indiana, Illinois, Michigan, and Wisconsin) in which slavery had been legal, but population was sparse.

 The first state to begin a gradual abolition of slavery was Pennsylvania, in 1780.
 All importation of slaves was prohibited, but none were freed at first, only the slaves of masters who failed to register them with the state, along with the "future children" of enslaved mothers.
 Those enslaved in Pennsylvania before the 1780 law went into effect were not freed until 1847.

 Massachusetts took a much more radical position.
 In 1780, during the Revolution, Massachusetts ratified its constitution and included within it a clause that declared all men equal.
 Based upon this clause, several freedom suits were filed by enslaved African Americans living in Massachusetts.
 In 1783, its Supreme Court, in the case of Commonwealth v.
 Nathaniel Jennison, reaffirmed the case of Brom and Bett v.
-Ashley, which held that even slaves were people that had a constitutional right to liberty.
+Ashley, which held that even slaves were people who had a constitutional right to liberty.
 This gave freedom to slaves, effectively abolishing slavery.